 The rest of the copy appearing on the can is either black or light gray, which gives it enough readable contrast without leading the viewer’s attention from the brightly colored Five Star and Lyft logos.
 This keeps the focus on branding the two corporate partners and ultimately places the package designs focus smartly on marketing.

 On the other side, there are, of course, five stars in the same saturated Lyft deep pink.
-This package design also helps the brand with their reputation – consuming this beer entices people to leave a 5-star ride review.
+This package design also helps the brand with its reputation – consuming this beer entices people to leave a 5-star ride review.
 (And who wouldn’t after 60 percent discount!)

 3. Stacy's Pita Chips -- Women's History Month Edition